 The University of Maine Cooperative Extension Diagnostic and Research Laboratory provides state-of-the-art testing and research in support of Maine agriculture, wildlife, and public health.
-The lab’s major renovation and expansion, designed by WBRC Architects Engineers in partnership with Perkins + Will of Boston, was made possible through an $8 million state bond referendum.
+The lab’s major renovation and expansion, led by WBRC in close collaboration with lab design expert Perkins&Will of Boston, was made possible through an $8 million state bond referendum.
 The 28,000 GSF facility houses the highest-level containment laboratory of any higher education institution in the state of Maine.

-UMaine’s Diagnostic and Research facility includes the Veterinary Diagnostics Laboratory, with space and equipment to perform investigative necropsy procedures on large animals; the Pest Management Unit, which offers Maine’s only tick identification service, and the Aquatic Animal Health Lab, currently under expansion through a separate $2.1 million marine bond.
+The facility includes the Veterinary Diagnostics Laboratory, with space and equipment to perform investigative necropsy procedures on large animals; the Pest Management Unit, which offers Maine’s only tick identification service, and the Aquatic Animal Health Lab, expanded through a separate $2.1 million marine bond.

 Different lab processes require different levels of biocontainment, biosecurity, and biosafety.
 The project team’s careful arrangement of independent labs is designed to meet customized requirements depending on the nature of each lab’s work.
 For the biocontainment area of the building, safeguards include a secure, restricted entry system with interlocking doors, pass-through cabinets and autoclaves, class II biosafety cabinets, hands-free sink and emergency eyewash stations, sustained pressure differential directional airflow, and n+1 redundancy in both exhaust and supply systems.
 Throughout the building, space planning helps promote use of personal protective clothing and equipment, sanitary practices, and authorized access.

 Another key design objective was to optimize lines of sight inside the facility and to the outdoors.